brainhackorg/global2020/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Brainhack Global <br> 2020 is happening!"
+title = "Brainhack Global 2020 "

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = "headers/brain.png"